addyosmani/backbone-fundamentals/README.md

 **Getters and Setters**

-There are a few different options for retrieving a model from a collection.
-The most straight-forward is using `Collection.get()` which accepts a single id as follows:
+There are a few different ways to retrieve a model from a collection.
+The most straight-forward is to use `Collection.get()` which accepts a single id as follows:

 ```javascript
 var skiingEpicness = PhotoCollection.get(2);
 ```

-Sometimes you may also want to get a model based on something called the client id.
-This is an id that is internally assigned automatically when creating models that have not yet been saved, should you need to reference them.
-You can find out what a model's client id is by accessing its `.cid` property.
+Sometimes you may also want to get a model based its client id.
+The client id is a property that Backbone automatically assigns models that have not yet been saved.
+You can get a model's client id from its `.cid` property.

 ```javascript
 var mySkiingCrash = PhotoCollection.getByCid(456);